Dhruv0306/SymphonyProject1/README.md

 ## Security

 ### Authentication and Authorization
+- Admin authentication with token-based security
+- CSRF protection with token validation
 - Rate limiting with SlowAPI
 - CORS protection for cross-origin requests
 - Detailed logging with rotation